Thomas Adams (classicist): Early life and family

 Born in Dunedin in 1884, Adams was the son of William Henry Adams and Eliza Johnston Adams (née Dagger).
 His father was prominent in the Presbyterian church in Dunedin, serving as a church elder for over 50 years.
 From 1897 to 1902, Adams was educated at Otago Boys' High School, where he excelled both academically and in sports: he won the junior fives championship; captained the 1st XI cricket team in 1902; and was named dux in 1901.
 He went on to study at the University of Otago, graduating Master of Arts with first-class honours in 1907.

 First-class cricket

 Adams played three first-class matches for the Otago cricket team in the 1907/08 season.
 He scored 38 runs, at an average of 6.33 with a high score of 18, and took one catch in the field.
-He is known to have played a single other match for the side in 1913/14, a non first-class fixture against Southland.
+He is known to have played a single other match for the team in 1913/14, a non first-class fixture against Southland.